-The public policy curriculum at the Muskie School prepares students to understand and analyze problems from diverse political, economic, and ethical perspectives; identify and implement innovative policy solutions and strategies; and lead, facilitate, and enhance civic discourse, public-private cooperation, and organizational and community development.
-A comprehensive examination focused on the public policy side will strengthen our students’ capabilities in melding their expertise in educational leadership with the theoretical and analytical tools and techniques of policy practitioners.
+To prepare students to understand and analyze problems from diverse political, economic, and ethical perspectives; identify and implement innovative policy solutions and strategies; and lead, facilitate, and enhance civic discourse, public-private cooperation, and organizational and community development.